 This bill would modify the small employer special enrollment periods and coverage effective dates for purposes of consistency with the individual market reforms described above.
-The bill would also modify the exceptions from the guarantee issue requirement and the manner in which a plan or insurer determines premium rates for a small employer health benefit plan, as specified.
-The bill would also require a plan or insurer to consider the claims experience of all enrollees of its nongrandfathered small employer health benefit plans to be part of a single risk pool, would require the plan or insurer to establish a specified index rate for that market, and would authorize the plan or insurer to vary premiums from the index rate based only on specified factors.
-The bill would delete the provisions making these provisions inoperative if specified provisions of PPACA are repealed.
+The bill would also modify the exceptions from the guarantee issue requirement and the manner in which-a plan or an insurer determines premium rates for a small employer health benefit plan, as specified.
+The bill would also require a plan or an insurer to consider the claims experience of all enrollees of its nongrandfathered small employer health benefit plans offered in this state to be part of a single risk pool, as specified, would require the plan or insurer to establish a specified index rate for that market, and would authorize the plan or insurer to vary premiums from the index rate based only on specified factors.
+The bill would delete the provisions making make certain of these provisions inoperative, as specified, if, and 12 months after specified provisions of PPACA are repealed.